 Meanwhile, patients who require a specialty drug, such as a biologic, may get stuck paying out of pocket for a portion of the drug’s list, or pre-discount, price.
 That means the patients’ out-of-pocket cost for their medication could actually increase, even as the health plan or pharmacy benefit manager profits from higher and higher rebates.

 For patients, the scenario is deeply unfair.
 And it brings renewed attention to a complex reality: Drug affordability and patient access depend not just on drug prices but also on health plan policies.
-Improving one without addressing the other won’t help patients.
+Improving one won’t addressing the other won’t help patients.